rfo909/CFT/doc/Reference.md

 ## Symbols

 Symbols let us define persistent names for files and directories.
-These can be used in expressions, and are also detected when used directly in shell commands.
+These can be used in expressions, and when executing external programs from the command line.

 ```
 cd /some/dir